Skip to content

 DEFINITION

-Definition of the expression -- this will be a forumula involving model variables, seasons and time series.
+Definition of the expression -- this will be a formula involving model variables, seasons, and time series.
 The time series can be from the above time series table or elsewhere in the Input Time Series section.
 Please see the Operating Rules Guide for more details.

 Table Info